The Camp 15 Under 15

 Thanks for checking out our product recommendations!
 Just a heads-up, Camp may make some money if you shop from any of the external links on this page.
 Pricing and availability may have changed since this page was published.

 If you don’t believe me, take the 15 kids on this list, for example.
 All of them are 15 years old or younger, and they have all overcome challenges in their lives to accomplish some awe-inspiring feats.
 Best of all, because they’re all kids, they’re likely not going to stop anytime soon!
-Come on, let’s meet them!
+Come on, let’s meet some real-life kid superheroes !

 Sophie Cruz, 10